LarsHassler/patternlab-to-gemini/README.md

 > For a detailed example also take a look at the example.config.json in the project root.

+All relative paths will be resolve in relation to the main config file.

 #### patternlabUrl (default: http://localhost:3000)

 The domain where the patternlab styleguide is located.